j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 ```
 <br>

-Next, I provided the 'constant' subdirectory as context (This folder stores the properties and parameters that remain constant throughout the simulation.
+Next, I provided the 'constant' subdirectory as context (this folder stores the properties and parameters that remain constant throughout the simulation.
 It includes information on the physical properties of materials (e.g., transportProperties, thermophysicalProperties) and mesh-related data (e.g., polyMesh folder, which contains the computational mesh files).
 By specifying constants, users can define the simulation's physical environment.) and received the following response:

 <br>